boyd109/boyd109.github.io/my-story/my-story.md

 I spent the summer working with HTML, CSS, and Bootstrap.
 I worked with my friend on a website called [Amiiboplace.com](#), originally to be used for trading and selling amiibos.
 I decided to use a Wordpress CMS on the website, and I now use it to write and post Smash Bros related news.

-**Updated:** Amiiboplace is dead.
-I don't play melee that often, so I didn't keep it updated much.
+**Updated:** Didn't renew the domain and I haven't kept up with melee as much so yeah.

 ## Fall 2015 (2A)